timjogorman/RicherEventDescription/guidelines.md

 of events, entities, and the coreference and partial-coreference relationships between entities.
 Those annotations are then adjudicated by a third annotator, who makes a judgement call on all disagreements.
-The second stage of annotation marks the relationships between events-- both to show when those events are identical, and to mark relationships between related events -- over those adjudicated events.
+The second stage of annotation marks the relationships between events – both to show when those events are identical, and to mark relationships between related events – over those adjudicated events.

-The structure of such a pipeline is to help improve the consisistency of the annotation process.
+The structure of such a pipeline is to help improve the consistency of the annotation process.
 It is important for annotators to think of such a question of consistency not simply in terms of avoiding absolute errors, but in terms of whether our annotations themselves are clear and predictable.
-Because document-level annotation involved a great deal of rich understanding of the context, and your understanding will often vary in subtle ways from your fellow annotators, we cannot simply annotate every relationship that you observe in the text in
+Because document-level annotation involves a great deal of rich understanding of the context, and your understanding will often vary in subtle ways from your fellow annotators, we cannot simply annotate every relationship that you observe in the text in